frankburg/data-pipeline/README.md

-# helloworld
+# Data Pipeline
-Just a new world greeting
-new to the environment of github.
+This is a development an ETL (Extract, Transform, Load) pipeline that fetches the logs of a site and calculates the number of visitors daily.